rana-abhishek/nayan-blog/source/_posts/angular-youtube.md

 ![Youtube data API in Angular app](/blog/Web/angular-youtube/blog_banner.png)

-Facing issues geting data of your Youtube channel on your webste?
-This blog is a guide to integrate youtube data API in your angular web application.
+Facing issues getting data of your Youtube channel on your website?
+This blog is a guide demonstrating on how to integrate Youtube data API in your angular web application with few easy steps.

 ## YouTube Data API v3